The Server List screen appears when you open the

 Your existing defined Networks are listed here along with the Identity used to connect to the network, and the Channels automatically joined when connected.
 If you have specified a group for your networks, networks are listed indented under the group.
 Click on a network to select it.

-Use these buttons to add a network, a highlighted network, or a highlighted network.
+Use these buttons to a new network, a highlighted network, or a highlighted network.

 Click this button to connect to the highlighted Network and close the Server List screen.
 You may highlight more than one network if you wish, which will connect to all the highlighted networks.